 3.2.3.2 Members’ responsibilities

 A station cluster should only be introduced when two or more observing facilities are to be grouped for a clearly defined purpose, to avoid the unnecessary proliferation of such groupings.
-The grouping of observing facilities in a cluster should be based on a particular rationale.
-Examples of situations that may lead a Member to decide to link observing facilities in clusters are shown in Figures 3.3 and 3.4.
 The decision to group observing facilities into a cluster rests with the Member operating those observing facilities.

 If a grouping into a station cluster is required by a single institution or programme, the institution or programme may define such a grouping.
 Where a cluster is required to group observing facilities with multi-application purposes or operated by different organizations, the Permanent Representative of a WMO Member, via the delegated authority of an OSCAR/Surface national focal point (NFP) in consultation with the WIGOS NFP, may decide on grouping these observing facilities into a station cluster in consultation with the proponent of the grouping and the owner of the observing facility.